 - CSI and CDE joint presentation on implementation of Graduation Guidelines

-The first hour or so covers implementation of Colorado’s Graduation Guidelines, and the final ½ hour addresses Data Submissions for Graduation Guidelines.
+- The first hour implementation of Colorado’s Graduation Guidelines, and the final ½ hour addresses Data Submissions for Graduation Guidelines.